d-ries/linux-essentials/06_software/99_assignments.md

 Check if the snap 'asciiquarium' exists.
 Read some info about the snap, install it and run it

 ## Task 18
-Zip the _homedirectory_ of the user student (with all files and folders) into a file called _myhomefolder.zip_.
+Zip the _homedirectory_ of the user student (with all files and folders) into a file called _/tmp/myhomefolder.zip_.
 Make a directory called _zipdemo_ in the temporary folder (_/tmp_).
 Unzip the zipfile _myhomfolder.zip_ in the directory _/tmp/zipdemo_

 ## Task 19
-Make a tarball called _myhomefolder.tgz_ with the files and folders of the _homedirectory_ of the user student.
+Make a tarball called _/tmp/myhomefolder.tgz_ with the files and folders of the _homedirectory_ of the user student.
 Make a directory called _tardemo_ in the temporary folder (_/tmp_).
 Extract the tarball _myhomfolder.tgz_ in the directory _/tmp/tardemo_